 In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
 This is called her background risk.
 There are a limited number of studies on imipramine use during pregnancy.
 Studies in women who were taking imipramine during the first trimester did not find an increased chance of birth defects.

 It is unclear.
 Older studies on tricyclic antidepressant use during pregnancy, including imipramine, found a possible association with low birth weight and preterm delivery, but newer studies have not reported these findings.
 Because depression alone may increase the risk of pregnancy complications, more research is needed to confirm if these outcomes are a result of the medication itself or more related to the untreated mental health condition.

 I need to take imipramine throughout my entire pregnancy.
 Will it cause withdrawal symptoms in my baby?

-What about long term effects?
 Will my child have behavioral or learning problems if I take imipramine in pregnancy?

 Small studies with a total of 32 preschoolers exposed to imipramine during pregnancy found no change in IQ, language development, or temperament.